GateNLP/MigrationNarrate/README.md

 The **MigrationNarrate dataset and annotations** are released under the **CC BY-NC-SA 4.0** license for non-commercial research use.

-The license applies to the released metadata and annotations and does not grant rights to the underlying YouTube content.
-Original videos remain subject to the rights and terms of their respective creators and YouTube.

-See `LICENSE` for details.

 ---

 ## Contact